The Book of Pook is a forerunner text in the manosphere and Red Pill world.

 It’s one of those books that has genius content, but also a lots of BS to wade through.

-It’s been a book that has changed the game ways.
+It’s been a book that has helped change the game, in some says.

-It was the first to tell people to focus on themselves, to stop looking at women like notches around which to base their self-esteem, and to apply high standards to themselves first.
+It was the first to tell men to focus on themselves, to stop looking at women like notches around which to base their self-esteem, and to apply high standards to themselves first.

 That’s deep stuff.

-But it also a lot of generic content, redundant information and even sometimes slightly contradictory and counterproductive advice.
+But it also a lot of generic content, redundant information and even sometimes contradictory or counterproductive advice (see my notes).

 I like information straight up, with lots of wisdom, backed by data, experience or a deep understanding of human nature.